Skip to content

 Step 1: Define the Strongly Typed ID

-In the Domain layer of your module:
+In the Domain layer of your module, define a readonly partial record struct with the [StronglyTypedId] attribute:

 csharp